dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 If `paginator` is not specified, the `paginate()` method will attempt to automatically detect the pagination mechanism used by the API.
 If the API uses a standard pagination mechanism like having a `next` link in the response's headers or JSON body, the `paginate()` method will handle this automatically.
 Otherwise, you can specify a paginator object explicitly or implement a custom paginator.

-### PageData Object
+### PageData

-Each `PageData` object contains the data for a single page, along with context like the original request and response objects, allowing for detailed inspection.
+Each `PageData` instance contains the data for a single page, along with context like the original request and response objects, allowing for detailed inspection.
 The `PageData` is a list-like object that contains the following attributes:

 - `request`: The original request object.
 - `response`: The response object.